Overview

 Once the language has been highlighted, select + Create term.

-Select the SIMILARITY TERM tab within the modal.
+Select the SIMILARITY TERM tab within the pop-up

 The Text for Comparison field will be pre-populated with the highlighted language.